Congrats! You have been matched! Now what?!

 Etiquette during the wait video please watch.

 You will start to get family questions.
 Remember this story is your child's and isn't yours to share.
 Be careful what you tell people.
 You can suggest close friends and family read "In on It" or read some of their own education pieces.
 Unfortunately it is our job to educate our family and friends so that they have a better understanding of our future child.
 Also, unfortunately people aren't educated and don't know what they don't know.
 Most are not trying to be malicious in their comments or questions.
 Take this time to educate them.

-Expecting parents and hopeful adoptive parents having the "dream" TV show relationship doesn't happen overnight.
+Expecting parents and prospective adoptive parents having the "dream" TV show relationship doesn't happen overnight.
 It takes a lot of time and getting to know one another.
 It may take years and you cannot rush or fast forward to that time.
 I recommend weekly contact and setting boundaries right away.
 You cannot be available to them 24/7 and you also cannot bother them that often either.
 You will overwhelm them.
 You also live a very different life and have different priorities/things going on.
 For example I am tied to my phone night and day.
 I respond almost immediately whereas my son's birth mom rarely looks at her phone and some times takes weeks to respond.
 Also, if you ask a question and they don't respond move on.
 It means they don't want to answer it for whatever reason.
 You have to be ok with not having the answer to everything-that's just part of adoption.